Grim Tales: The Heir – A Mystery Hidden Object Game (Full) – Big Fish Games, Inc

 This app has been updated by Apple to display the Apple Watch app icon.

-Hear from the Players – Grim Tales: The Heir – A Mystery Hidden Object Game (Full) Reviews
+Grim Tales: The Heir – A Mystery Hidden Object Game (Full) is available through the official App Store for iOS devices.

-Find out what gamers are saying about Grim Tales: The Heir – A Mystery Hidden Object Game (Full):
+Get Grim Tales: The Heir – A Mystery Hidden Object Game (Full) on App Store

 We really enjoyed some of the challenging puzzles!
 Most games are way too easy in these style apps, but this one had a few curve ball mini games we loved!
 Some monotonous hidden objects but they did a good job trying to change things up by making things morph and not overdoing it.
 Really long game!
 Not 100% sure we followed the story line but we were impressed with all of the linked puzzles and the many layers.
 Not what we were expecting.
 It was a hidden objects game mixed with a point and click adventure without the options of dialogue.